benchristel/verse/docs/advanced/index.md

   of basic utilities, but if you need more specialized tools it's going to be a bit painful to get them into your program.
+- **Verse makes it harder to collaborate on code with a team.**
+  You *can* put Verse code in a Git repo, but it's slightly awkward since Verse is browser-only.

 As Verse matures, I expect some of these constraints will be relaxed, worked around, or reversed.
 But don't hold your